The Best Infant Car Seat

 How We Found the Best Infant Car Seat

-We learned every infant car seat is safe, as long as it’s used correctly.
+Every infant car seat is safe, as long as it’s used correctly.

-That seems simple enough.
 But here’s the catch: That level of safety is only maintained if a seat is installed correctly.
 And it’s easy to make mistakes during installation.
 Studies have found that up to 95 percent of parents misuse their car seat, putting their children at risk.
 The only way to know you’ve installed your car seat safely is by bringing it to a licensed Child Passenger Safety Technician for an inspection.
 But there are car seats that make it easier to avoid the two most common mistakes: harness/chest-clip adjustment errors and incorrect installation.

 Safety extras like side impact protection and anti-rebound bars aren’t federally regulated.
 That means the safety tests manufacturers are putting their seats through aren’t standardized and the results can’t be compared across brands.
 Though Dr. Hoffman said regulations for side-impact protection are in the works, we can’t consider features like that a bonus when comparing seats until there’s a federal safety standard they’re required to meet.